dimispapa/slotted-need/README.md

 ### Test Coverage

 The test coverage of this application was analyzed using the `coverage` library.
+A coverage of 87% of the codebase was achieved through automated testing, which is complemented by thorough manual testing.
 Below is a summary of the coverage report:

 ![Test Coverage Report](documentation/coverage-report.png)